Skip to main content

 Punch biopsy

-After the growth is removed, a doctor trained to look at tissue samples (pathologist) will check it for abnormalities, such as cancer.
+After the growth is removed, a doctor trained to look at tissue samples (pathologist) will check it for cell changes, such as cancer.
 The pathologist also may do tests to detect an infection caused by a virus, a fungus, or bacteria.

 PeaceHealth endeavors to provide comprehensive health care information, however some topics in this database describe services and procedures not offered by our providers or within our facilities because they do not comply with, nor are they condoned by, the ethics policies of our organization.